Tuff: Mafic volcanism

 Most of the moais in Easter Island are carved out of tholeiite basalt tuff.

 Mafic volcanism typically takes the form of Hawaiian eruptions that are nonexplosive and produce little ash.
 However, interaction between basaltic magma and groundwater or seawater results in hydromagmatic explosions that produce abundant ash.
 These deposit ash cones that subsequently can become cemented into tuff cones.
-Diamond Head, Hawaii, is an example of a tuff cone, as is the island of Ka'ula.
+Diamond Head, Hawaii, is an example of a tuff cone, as is the island of Kaʻula.
 The glassy basaltic ash produced in such eruptions rapidly alters to palagonite as part of the process of lithification.

 Although conventional mafic volcanism produce little ash, such ash as is formed may accumulate locally as significant deposits.
 An example is the Pahala ash of Hawaii island, which locally is as thick as 15 meters.
 These deposits also rapidly alter to palagonite, and eventually weather to laterite.

 Basaltic tuffs are also found in County Antrim, Skye, Mull, and other places, where Paleogene volcanic rocks are found; in Scotland, Derbyshire, and Ireland among the Carboniferous strata, and among the still older rocks of the Lake District, the southern uplands of Scotland, and Wales.
 They are black, dark green, or red in colour; vary greatly in coarseness, some being full of round spongy bombs a foot or more in diameter; and being often submarine, may contain shale, sandstone, grit, and other sedimentary material, and are occasionally fossiliferous.
 Recent basaltic tuffs are found in Iceland, the Faroe Islands, Jan Mayen, Sicily, the Hawaiian Islands, Samoa, etc. When weathered, they are filled with calcite, chlorite, serpentine, and especially where the lavas contain nepheline or leucite, are often rich in zeolites, such as analcite, prehnite, natrolite, scolecite, chabazite, heulandite, etc.